 Disasters happen - don't think if, think when

-Emergencies and disasters - including extreme heat, fire, flood and human disease - can happen at any time and affect anyone.
+Emergencies and disasters can happen at any time and affect anyone.
+They include extreme heat, fire, flood and human disease.

 You need to prepare

 Many people think they don’t have time to make a plan, or that they don’t need one.

 Those who plan and prepare for emergencies can reduce the impact of an emergency and are likely to recover more quickly.
 A plan will help you know what to do to avoid having to make last minute decisions that could prove deadly.